jhnbyrn/951-KLR-PAGES/dme_fuel_enrichments_overview.md

 The purpose of the intake air temperatures sensor is shrouded in myth.
 It's commonly reported that the AFM measures air volume, and that therefore a temperature measurement is needed to convert this into mass.
 But it's clear that this map doesn't compensate for the changes in air density caused by temperature.

-It's more likely that the AFM measures the air mass accurately enough already, and the temperature correction is a cold air enrichment strategy.
+Therefore I think it's more likely that the AFM measures the air mass accurately enough already, and the temperature correction is a cold air enrichment strategy.

 ## Altitude correction
 The altitude sensor (only on US cars) is a simple switch that's triggered above 1000M.
 When it's triggered, the flag 25h.7 is set (via the routine at 1BD5).
-This results in a reduction of 6.25% fuel.
+This results in a reduction of 6.25% fuel, based on the value stored at 11CB.
 This is applied immediately after the FQS and air temperature adjustments.

 It's worth noting that since US cars also have an O2 sensor providing closed loop control, the altitude sensor is probably just for passing cold idle emissions tests.